 - 2 eggs

-- 2 tablespoons milk
+- 2 tbsp milk

-- 2 cups whole wheat panko breadcrumbs
+- 1 1/2 cups whole wheat panko breadcrumbs

 - 1/2 cup freshly grated Parmesan cheese

-- 1/4 teaspoon kosher salt
+- 1/4 tsp kosher salt

-- 1/4 teaspoon Freshly ground black pepper
+- 1/4 tsp Freshly ground black pepper

 - 1/4 cup slivered fresh basil leaves

-- 1 cup grated part-skim mozzarella cheese 4 ounces
+- 4 oz grated part-skim mozzarella cheese

 - Whisk eggs and milk in a shallow dish until frothy.
 Combine breadcrumbs, 1/4 cup of the Parmesan, salt and pepper in another shallow dish.
-Dip the eggplant slices into the egg-white mixture, then coat with the breadcrumb mixture.
+Dip the eggplant slices into the egg mixture, then coat with the breadcrumb mixture.

 - Arrange the eggplant slices in a single layer on the prepared baking sheets.
 Bake for 15 minutes, turn the eggplant slices over, and bake until crisp and golden, about 15 minutes longer.

 - Arrange half of the eggplant slices over the sauce.
-Spoon 1 cup of the remaining sauce over the eggplant and sprinkle with half of the mozzarella cheese.
+Spoon 1 cup of tomato sauce over the eggplant and sprinkle with half of the mozzarella cheese.

 - Bake, uncovered, until the sauce bubbles and the top is golden, 15 to 20 minutes.
-Let the dish rest for 5 to 10 minutes before eating as the tomato sauce will be very hot…
+Let the dish rest for 5 minutes before eating as the tomato sauce will be very hot…